Registration for the 2025 festival is closed and final.

 - Meet at Cheyenne Mountain State Park Visitor Center (map).

-- Cost: Activity fee is included in registration, but cars must have a $10/vehicle daily state parks pass, annual Colorado state parks pass ($80), or DV (Colorado Disabled Veteran) vehicle license plate.
+- Cost: Activity fee is included in registration, but cars must have a $10/vehicle daily state parks pass, annual Colorado state parks pass, or DV (Colorado Disabled Veteran) vehicle license plate.

-- Limited to a minimum of 8 participants and a maximum of 15 participants.
+- Limited to a minimum of 15, a maximum of 25 participants.

 Join the Mile High Bug Club as they look for all manner of insects, spider and their kin, from pollinators to predators to leaf-eaters and scavengers.
 There is scarcely any place you cannot find insects, but this guided safari of the small will help you develop search images.